BanresCoding/Portfolio/index.md

 I am a student at Sheffield Hallam University in my second year studying Game Design and Development.
 My goal is to join an industry of creators eager to create and share meaningful experiences.
 In this page, you can find some of my recent projects and university work.

 # Twisty Junction
 Twisty Junction is a 2-4 player board game where players compete to construct roads and connect towns, whilst also sabotaging their opponents with obstructions throughout the game.
-This boardgame is the culmination of my 'Physical Games' module at Sheffield Hallam, and has strengthened my ability to document and explain changes that I have made to the game. you can download the rule book for the game <a href="/Portfolio/RulebookV2.pdf">here</a>.
+This boardgame is the culmination of my 'Physical Games' module at Sheffield Hallam, and has strengthened my ability to document and explain changes that I have made to the game.
+You can download the rule book for the game <a href="/Portfolio/RulebookV2.pdf">here</a>.

 # The Exhibition Heist
 The Exhibition Heist is a series of prototypes made in Bitsy and Unity for my 'Experimental Games Practice' module, which has pushed us to consider more ways of telling stories and worldbuilding.
 This series of games follows an art heist at the gallery of a revered artist.
 The finished game would alternate between the heister and the artist's emotional state in the story, where the player controls the heister in the gallery acting as the hub world, and the artist's paintings being the levels the player must traverse.
 By telling the story through these paintings, the game's mechanics would be able to shift depending on the painting the player has chosen.